paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 Memorandum for the Secretary of State[,] the Secretary of Defense[, and] the Secretary of Energy

-By the authority vested in me as President by the Constitution and the laws of the United States of America, including [section 301 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim) of the United States Code, I hereby delegate to the Secretaries of Defense and Energy the reporting functions conferred upon the President by section 1045 of the National Defense Authorization Act for Fiscal Year 2012 (Public Law 112–81), and by section (a)(9)(B) of the Resolution of Advice and Consent to Ratification of the New START Treaty.
+By the authority vested in me as President by the Constitution and the laws of the United States of America, including [section 301 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim) of the United States Code, I hereby delegate to the Secretaries of Defense and Energy the reporting functions conferred upon the President by section 1045 of the National Defense Authorization Act for Fiscal Year 2012 (Public Law 112–81) [see Codification note above], and by section (a)(9)(B) of the Resolution of Advice and Consent to Ratification of the New START Treaty.
 Subsection (a)(9)(B)(iv) of the Resolution shall be fulfilled in coordination with the Secretary of State.

 The Secretary of Defense is authorized and directed to publish this memorandum in the Federal Register.

+Barack Obama.

+#### Delegation of Authority Under Section 1247 of the National Defense Authorization Act for Fiscal Year 2016
+Memorandum of President of the United States, July 26, 2016, 81 F.R.
+51773, provided:

+Memorandum for the Secretary of State

+By the authority vested in me as President by the Constitution and the laws of the United States of America, including [section 301 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim), United States Code, I hereby order as follows:

+I hereby delegate the functions and authorities vested in the President by section 1247 of the National Defense Authorization Act for Fiscal Year 2016 (Public Law 114–92) (the “Act”) to the Secretary of State.

+Any reference in this memorandum to the Act shall be deemed to be a reference to any future act that is the same or substantially the same as such provision.

+You are authorized and directed to publish this memorandum in the Federal Register.

 Barack Obama.